DEVSMSM/Discord-Account-Online/README.md

 <img src = "https://discord.c99.nl/widget/theme-2/349942964904001546.png"></div>

-# ⚠️ | **Attention:**
+# ⚠️ | **Attention**
-The first thing I don't take any responsibility for blocked Discord accounts that used this Project
+I don't take any responsibility for blocked Discord accounts that used this Project

 # Features
 - Custom Status For Each Account.